 4 – Explore your Legal Options

 .
 Will your injuries keep you from working for at least a year?
 If so, you may also have a Social Security Disability claim.
 The Krebs Law Firm can assist with your filing.

 .
 Have you had a prior work comp injury?
 If you had a prior work injury, you may be entitled to benefits under the Missouri Second Injury Fund.
 If so, you should contact The Krebs Law Firm LLC as soon as possible.

 .
-We can help you with both and will explore all legal options to get you compensation for medical expenses and lost wages.
+As a Work Injury Lawyer, Jason Krebs can help you with both and will explore all legal options to get you compensation for medical expenses and lost wages.

 If you would like more information about the Missouri Work Comp process, please request my FREE ebook report Understanding Your Missouri Workers Compensation Case.

 (Don’t worry I won’t sell or give your email to anyone)